chrisfcarroll/Mvc5-not-yet-working-on-mono/README.md

 Except: I skipped step 2, upgrading to WebApi 2 because this is trying to get MVC working, getting WebApi2 is another issue.
 So instead I just commented out the WebApi.Config(...) call.
 We'll come back to that.

-#### The changes made to run it on mono are similar to those described at
+#### The changes made to run it on mono are the same as those described at

 http://www.cafe-encounter.net/p1510/asp-net-mvc4-net-framework-version-4-5-c-razor-template-for-mono-on-mac-and-linux
-Except that removing EntityFramework now seems unnecessary.

 #### That gets you to this project which runs MVC5